-Many Minnesotans have also indicated that for 2017, they have chosen not to purchase health insurance at all, as it equals the size of their mortgage, a brand new car, etc. This significant decline is also evident through monitoring of enrollment, processed twice per week in order to monitor the insurers' enrollment caps in place for 2017.
+Many Minnesotans indicated that for 2017, they chose not to purchase health insurance at all.
+This significant decline is also evident through monitoring of enrollment, processed twice per week in order to monitor insurers' enrollment caps in place for 2017.